WGMN

-Weekends feature shows on money, home repair, cars, guns and real estate.
-Syndicated hosts include Ben Ferguson, Larry Kudlow and John Catsimatidis.
-Most hours begin with an update from CBS Radio News.

 History

 The station signed on the air in 1946.
-Its original call sign was WROV, standing for ROanoke, Virginia.
+Its original call sign was WROV, standing for Roanoke, Virginia.
 The station was a network affiliate of the Mutual Broadcasting System.
 It was originally powered at 250 watts and had its studios in the Mount Trust Bank Building.

 For most of the 1960s and 70s, it broadcast a Top 40 format.
 In 1989, WROV began a Golden Oldies format, playing the hits of the 1950s, 60s and early 70s.
-In 1998, it became an ESPN network affiliate, changing its call sign to WGMN.
-The call letters represent the GaMe Network, for its sports radio format.
+In 1998, it became an ESPN Radio affiliate, changing its call sign to WGMN.
+The call letters represented the "Game Network", for its sports radio format.

 WGMN switched to a talk radio format in June 2019.
-The station carries mostly syndicated conservative talk shows.
+The station carried mostly syndicated conservative talk shows.

+On June 17, 2024, Three Daughters sold WGMN and its translator to Stu-Comm, Inc., the owners of non-profit adult album alternative station WNRN-FM in Charlottesville as well as a network of relays across Virginia, for $425,000.
+WNRN programming began on July 1.

+Translator

+In addition to the main station, WGMN is relayed by an additional translator to widen its broadcast area.